mgny/dolby-vision-on-aws/README.md

-# Video on Demand on AWS
+# Dolby Vision on AWS

-How to implement a video-on-demand workflow on AWS leveraging AWS Step Functions, AWS Elemental MediaConvert, and AWS Elemental MediaPackage.
+How to implement a dolby-vision workflow on AWS leveraging AWS Step Functions, AWS Elemental MediaConvert, and AWS Elemental MediaPackage.
-Source code for [Video on Demand on AWS](https://aws.amazon.com/solutions/video-on-demand-on-aws/) solution.

 ## On this Page
 - [Architecture Overview](#architecture-overview)